NEWS

 Our perception of colour is very much connected to light and it's also a very personal matter, which can affect one's mood.
 In my work, colour and material selection is an integral part of each project, a tool to communicate a certain emotion or attitude.Since I moved to Copenhagen, and due to the lack of light, I see a tendency to use stronger colours to compensate for it.

-You work and live in and of the furniture and design industry.
-Yet you also take time to reflect and raise critical questions about the industry in general and our consumption level.
-Will an increased awareness among consumers change our path, or are we just doomed?
 In my practice, and when developing a new project, I often aim to highlight or work with a topic related to our times and which affects our lives.
 Some projects end up being merely speculations about a hypothetical solution, where design is used as a vehicle of communication, instead of a tool to deliver a finished product.
 This 'Critical position' stands for a nonconformist approach to the discipline, which often works in favour of corporate growth instead of the final user's interest.
 It will require an extra effort from political entities and corporations to redirect citizens' consumption patterns into taking more responsible decisions, consequently adjusting to a new lifestyle.
 If economical interests are put aside and focus is placed on implementing change today, we might be able to extend our collective welfare for generations to come

 You have a fondness for red clay.
 Is that founded in your Portuguese roots, and what does the red clay represent to you?